jportela/www-joaoportela/blog/2020/04/on-sabbaticals.md

 ---
-  title: On Sabatticals
+  title: On Sabbaticals
-  date: "2020-04-22"
+  date: "2020-04-27"
   tags:
     - Life
 ---

-I’m currently on a short sabbatical, after working as a software engineer for the last 8 years (practically non-stop).
-In this post I explain the reasons that led me to decide on taking a sabbatical, and what I'm planning for it.
+I’m currently on a short sabbatical, after working as a software engineer for the last 8 years.
+In this post I explain the reasons that led me to decide on taking a sabbatical, and what I'm planning on doing for it.

 ### Why take a sabbatical?

 Sabbaticals are great!
 [Don’t just take my word for it](https://www.joelonsoftware.com/2000/03/18/more-on-sabbaticals/).

 You might have been working for a long time, and feel you need the free time.
 Maybe you want to travel, or explore other interests or career opportunities.
 Those are all very good reasons.

 In my case, I've been toying with the idea of having a long vacation for the last few years.
 Four months ago it became real.
 I started to feel I was not progressing as I wanted on my career.
-It felt I was on a moving train, that never stopped, going from one fire to the next, without looking at the big picture.
+It felt like I was on a moving train, that never stopped, going from one fire to the next without looking at the big picture.

 One day, I started brainstorming and planning on what I would do if I didn't have a job.
 The plan got me excited, in a way that I haven't been feeling in a long time.
 That's when I knew I needed this to happen.

 ### What do people do on a sabbatical?

 A sabbatical is highly personal.
 In my particular case, I've been feeling the need to improve my craft and fill gaps on my technical knowledge, in order to be more confident on the work I do (I suspect this is fueled by [Imposter's Syndrome](https://www.hanselman.com/blog/ImAPhonyAreYou.aspx), but learning can't hurt).
-Given the short period of it (1.5 months), I've decided to structure it on four key areas:
+I've decided to structure it on four key areas:

-  * Learn
+  * *Learn*
-  * Build
+  * *Build*
-  * Grow
+  * *Grow*
-  * Relax
+  * *Relax*

 ### Learn